Eyevinn/autovmaf-preprocessing/README.md

 Example of a processed frame:
 The tool converts motion pixels to white and everything else to black pixels.
-The percentage of white pixels in the frame and the overall sharpness of the original frame (how much that is in focus) is then calculated per frame and then compared it to the next frame and so on.
+The percentage of white pixels in the frame and the overall sharpness of the original frame (how much that is in focus) is then calculated per frame and then compared to the next frame and so on.

 ## Usage